jakearchibald/simple-serviceworker-tutorial/README.md

 ## 2. Go offline

-The simplest way to go offline is using Chrome's device emulator.

-Alternatively, disable your internet connection & shut down your local web server.
+Disable your internet connection & shut down your local web server.

 If you refresh the page, it still works, even through you're offline!
 Well, one of the pictures has failed, but we can fix that soon.

 Take a look at the code in `index.html` and `sw.js`, work out how it's put together.

+Chrome's devtools comes with [network emulation](https://developer.chrome.com/devtools/docs/device-mode#network-conditions).
+Unfortunately the settings here only apply to the tab and don't apply to the ServiceWorker.
+[Star this ticket](https://code.google.com/p/chromium/issues/detail?id=444820) to be notified when the fix lands.

 ## 3. Fixing that image